atsushieno/aap-core/README.md

   - `category`: category of the plugin.
   - `library`: native library file name that contains the plugin entrypoint
   - `entrypoint`: name of the entrypoint function name in the library.
 If it is not specified, then `GetAndroidAudioPluginFactory` is used.
+  - `assets`: an asset directory which contains related resources.
+It is optional.
+Most of the plugins would contain additional resources though.
 - `<port>` element
   - `name`: a name string.
 An `xs:NMTOKENS` in XML Schema datatypes is expected.
   - `direction`: either `input` or `output`.